crashoverride777/swifty-ads/README.md

 Please read https://developers.google.com/admob/ios/eu-consent#collect_consent

-As of version 8.2 this helper supports consent requests for EU countries via a new class called `SwiftyAdConsentManager`.
-At the moment it will show the default google adMob consent form.
-I will add a custom consent form for mediation very soon.
-Please do not use mediation if in EU countries.
+As of version 9.0 this helper supports consent requests for EU countries via a new class called `SwiftyAdConsentManager`.
+It can show the default google form or a custom consent form.

+NOTE: To show the google consent form please read the instructions URL above, mainly you have to set your ad technology providers in your AdMob console to manual and not recommended.

 # Mediation (Rewarded Videos)

-NOTE: GDPR - Currently SwiftyAd does NOT support mediation consents for GDPR reasons.
-Please do not use mediation until a further update is released.
-See GDPR above.

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost or Vungle.
 Please read the AdMob mediation guidlines